jpark8215/TweakMyText/docs/DEVELOPER_DOCUMENTATION.md

 3. **New Subscriptions**: Billing start date is set when upgrading to paid tier
 4. **Cancellations**: End at next billing date calculated from billing start
 5. **Reactivations**: Start new billing cycle from reactivation date
+6. **Admin Changes**: All admin-initiated tier changes are logged in audit trail

 ## AI Integration